cornernote/yii-embed-opencart/README.md

 - Yii is available from anywhere in OpenCart using Yii::app() or Yii::foobar
 - Autoload any of your Yii models and components
+- Generate models for all your tables in one step using Gii
+- Models are already available to represent all OpenCart tables, including relations and docs for phpStorm
 - Widgets can be rendered and will auto-include their stylesheet and javascript files
 - Controllers and Modules are handled by the OpenCart not_found.php controller
 - Fancy error messages with stack dump